-Design For How People Learn by Julie Dirksen is one of my favorite books in the field.
+Design For How People Learn (now in its second edition) by Julie Dirksen is one of my favorite books in the field.
 I’ve recommended it many times.
 It’s easy to read and understand.
 It makes research about learning accessible in ways you can apply immediately.
 The illustrations are charming and reinforce the concepts well.
 Read my review for more details.

 The Accidental Instructional Designer by Cammy Bean is especially good for career changers and those who landed in instructional design from other fields.
 It provides a model for the range of skills that fall under the umbrella of “instructional design.”
 It includes practical tips on topics such as working with SMEs and avoiding “clicky clicky bling bling” or flashy interactivity and multimedia for the sake of being flashy.
 The design models in chapter 4 are probably familiar to many with experience in the field but very helpful to beginners who want to do more than just the same type of course and interaction for every situation.